-4.2.
+4.1.
 Position Reports

-At Controlled aerodromes, do not request an aircraft to report at a position, such as, report final, report base, or report downwind.
+At controlled aerodromes, generally aircraft should not be asked to report at a position, such as, report final, report base, or report downwind.
 Your scope should be used to track the status of the aircraft at all times.
+During times of heavy traffic, you may ask pilots to report at a position as a reminder for yourself.